MicrosoftDocs/azure-devops-docs/docs/build-release/test/getting-started-with-continuous-testing.md

 for .NET and ASP.NET apps.
 It uses the
 [Visual Studio Test](test-with-unified-agent-and-phases.md) task.

->Typically you will run unit tests in your build definition before you release your app, and functional tests in your release definition after you deploy your app (usually to a staging server).
+>Typically you will run unit tests in your build workflow, and functional tests in your release workflow after your app is deployed (usually to a QA environment).
-Code coverage testing is available only in a build definition.
+Code coverage is available only in the build workflow.

 <a name="beforestart"></a>
 ## Before you start